vipinakk/vipinakk.github.io/_posts/2024-09-22-wia-mentoring.md

 The current Co-chairs of the subcommittee, [Michelle Crozier](https://www.linkedin.com/in/michelle-crozier-phd-mph-cph-ab40213a/) and [Nicole Guevara](https://www.linkedin.com/in/nguevara/), are committed to taking this event a step ahead by organizing online mentoring events throughout the year.
 Find out more by clicking the ‘Apply here’ link in the flyer below or reach out to our Co-chairs.

-And finally, if you have ever participated in this event and benefited from it come share your experiences by commenting below, sharing it with your mentors/mentees and please consider registering for the event.
-We hope to see you all in San Francisco in November.
+And finally, if you have ever participated in this event and benefited from it come share your experiences, forward it to your mentors/mentees and please consider registering for the event.
+I hope to see you all in San Francisco this November.